timothymcmackin/timothymcmack.in/_pages/portfolio.md

 <img src="/assets/images/tutorial-ov-crop.png" alt=""/>
 Tutorial: Licensing and downloading images with the Shutterstock free API subscription</a>
 <p>
 This tutorial covers the end-to-end process of searching, licensing, and downloading images with a free API subscription, requiring no credit card or other prerequisites.
 It covers what the API can be used for, how our partners use it, and how it provides licensed images.
 The tutorial includes instructions for Postman, cURL, the Shutterstock CLI, and the Shutterstock JavaScript SDK.
+I researched and wrote all of the content.
 </p>
 </div>